snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/setup-destinations/elastic/installing-the-elasticsearch-loader/index.md

 ### Downloading the jarfile

-To get a local copy, you can download the executable jarfile directly from our Hosted Assets bucket on Amazon S3 - please see our [Hosted assets](https://github.com/snowplow/snowplow/wiki/Hosted-assets) page for details.
+To get a local copy, you can download the executable jarfile [directly from GitHub](https://github.com/snowplow/snowplow-elasticsearch-loader/releases).

 ### Compiling from source